BreakingBytes/breakingbytes.github.io/content/oauth2-and-openid-connect.md

 belongs to including the _administrator_ group.
 * It is up to the client to validate that the JWT is signed correctly.
 The hash algorithm is in the JWT as `alg`.
-* The JWT also has an issuer claim, `iss` that should be set to "xyz-app".
+* The JWT also has an issuer claim, `iss` that should be set to the name of the identity provider.
 * The JWT audience claim, `aud` is the the client id.
 * It's up to the client to check the time frame of the JWT using issued at `iat`, expires in `exp` and not before `nbf` claims.